nexsyrco/CIPP/user-documentation/security/defender/list-defender.md

----
-description: Deploy applications using the Chocolatey package manager.
----

 # Defender Status

 This page lists the defender status for all enrolled devices in a tenant.
 This includes whether there are active threats, the status of various components / services, the status of scans and, whether the device requires action.